LokiLuciferase/phenotrex/docs/usage.rst

     by the model.
 For such cases, the external confidence measure for the given completeness/contamination level as computed by ``phenotrex cccv {xgb,svm}`` should be considered as well.

-Prediction of phenotypes with a pre-computed genotype file derived from genomes in the ``test/genomes`` directory (see section `Creation of Phenotrex Input Features`_):
+Prediction of phenotypic traits with a pre-computed genotype file derived from genomes in the ``test/genomes`` directory (see section `Creation of Phenotrex Input Features`_):

 .. code-block:: console